tessel/hardware/servo-pca9685-hacks.md

 *Pictured: a servo power adapter (5V, 1A), a Tessel, a servo module, a small brushed DC gear motor (with clutch and plastic gear mounted), a brushed DC motor controller ([Sabertooth 2x60](http://www.dimensionengineering.com/products/sabertooth2x60)), a standard servo (the one that ships with the servo module), a micro servo, some 0.1" male to female jumper wires, a small scredriver (for hooking things up to the motor controller), a 6" micro USB cable, and a brushed DC wheelchair motor.*

-### Setup
+### First things first

 The first step to being able to control something is picking the actuator, and the second step is picking the controller.
 In this case, I have a small gear motor and a very large wheelchair motor.
 Both are brushed DC motors, so I'll be using the same controller, a [Sabertooth 2x60](http://www.dimensionengineering.com/products/sabertooth2x60) for both.
 To give you a sense of scale, the controller is overkill for the small motor but about right for the wheelchair motor in terms of its voltage, current, and power rating.
 I'll also be using the 12V bus of an ATX power supply to power the motor controller and, because old habits die hard, I've wired an E-Stop in and fused the wheelchair motor for good measure.

 If your power source is a PC power supply like mine, you'll have to be careful about current surges, which happen when motors accelerate quickly.
 The supply I was using would shut itself off automatically if I stopped or started the wheelchair motor too suddenly, so I recommend starting small and calibrating the controller with a small motor if you have one on hand.
-I also recommend hooking everything up before you powr anything on or run any code.
+I also recommend hooking everything up before you power anything on or run any code.
 It's also worth mentioing that you should **never** use the GPIO bank to power a motor or a motor controller.
+Appropriate use of the GPIO bank Vin pin can be found in [this document](./powering-tessel.md).

+### Setup

 ![small motor setup](https://s3.amazonaws.com/technicalmachine-assets/doc+pictures/servo-module-tutorial/small_motor_setup.jpg)